Poets

 Through Love,

-all thorns turn into flowers.
+thorns become flowers.

-Through Love,the vinegar turns into wine.
+Through Love, vinegar turns to wine.

 —Rumi